kubinity-com/documentation/docs/resources.md

 # Namespace Resources

 Every namespace has a dedicated amount of resources.
-During the initial testing phase of KubeAlliance, you will have a quarter of a CPU core, 250 MB RAM and 2 GB of storage available for scheduling.
-Once KubeAlliance reaches enough maturity, it will be possible to allocate more resources in the cluster.
+During the initial testing phase of Kubinity, you will have a quarter of a CPU core, 250 MB RAM and 2 GB of storage available for scheduling.
+Once Kubinity reaches enough maturity, it will be possible to allocate more resources in the cluster.

-By default, a scheduled pod on KubeAlliance reserves 50m CPU and 50 MB RAM.
+By default, a scheduled pod on Kubinity reserves 50m CPU and 50 MB RAM.
 This means that you can deploy 5 pods in total.
 However, the resources requested by a pod can be updated using its spec.
 Here's an example for `nginx`, which runs fine with way less resources: